 - 35. Many survivors found their efforts to have their abuse and neglect appropriately acknowledged and to receive reasonable redress from the State and faith-based institutions for that abuse and neglect, were often rejected or in some instances limited to a small financial payment.
-The failings in the redress system for abuse and neglect in care are covered in the Inquiry's interim report, He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui.
+The failings in the redress system for abuse and neglect in care are covered in our interim report He Purapura Ora: he Māra Tipu.
 These failings included redress processes not being developed with regard to te Tiriti o Waitangi, not recognising the mana of survivors or offering genuine support for survivors to heal their lives and not including tikanga Māori or reflecting te ao Māori concepts and values and the need for collective redress. - 36.
-More broadly than the shortcomings in the redress process, it is clear the Crown has acted in excess of its kāwanatanga powers and breached te Tiriti o Waitangi in a number of ways.
+More broadly than the shortcomings in the redress process, it is clear the Crown has acted in excess of its kāwanatanga powers and breached te Tiriti in a number of ways.
 The Crown failed to transform the care system in a manner that would uphold rangatiratanga and reflect a true partnership. - 37.
 The failure to implement a te Tiriti o Waitangi consistent redress process for abuse and neglect in care and the ongoing failure of the Crown to address its breaches in respect of the care system more broadly (which leads to abuse and neglect) is a failure to uphold the principle of redress.

-Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From Redress to Puretumu Torowhānui, Volume 1 (2021).
+18 Royal Commission of Inquiry into Abuse in Care, He Purapura Ora, he Māra Tipu: From redress to Puretumu Torowhānui (2021).